What’s the difference between mediation and negotiation services like amicable?

 No – you will pay per meeting and the process is rarely fixed fee.
 You will need to ask a solicitor to review your agreement and turn it into a legally binding financial order at an extra cost

-If you have any questions, or would like some support, please book a free 15-minute call with one of our experts here.
+If you have any questions or would like some support, please book a free 15-minute call with one of our experts here.

-In this episode of The Divorce Podcast, Kate was joined by Anthony Syder, a mediator turned Divorce Specialist and Rebecca Jones, a divorce lawyer turned Divorce Specialist who explain the key differences between each route.
+In this episode of The Divorce Podcast, Kate was joined by Anthony Syder, a mediator turned Divorce Specialist and Rebecca Jones, a divorce lawyer turned Divorce Specialist who explained the key differences between each route.
 Listen here:

 What is the difference between negotiation and mediation?